-This guidance section relates SMMU-specific concepts to the RAS architecture.
+This guidance section relates SMMU-specific concepts to the Arm RAS System Architecture.

 Generally, SMMU activity can be considered to be driven on demand from incoming transactions from client devices.
 Consequently, an external transaction might cause the SMMU to consume errors from: